ref:https://codecraft.tv/courses/angular/components/templates-styles-view-encapsulation/#_viewencapsulation_none

 Even though we changed the background color of

-and we have multiple cards on the page only the form component card was rendered with a gray background.
+.card and we have multiple cards on the page only the form component card was rendered with a gray background.

 Normally if we change a css class the effect is seen throughout an application, something special is happening here and it’s called View Encapsulation.